Jon Huddleston Sworn In As The President Of The VA State Bar

 Jon takes particular pride in his firm’s culture of service and dedication to numerous civic, government, educational, and non profit endeavors.
 “That’s one of the many reasons I’m proud to be associated with these guys.”
 Jon personally expends numerous hours with youth sports.
 He is a long time coach with the Central Loudoun Basketball League and Loudoun Soccer, receiving the coach of the year award in 2006.

-Jon's wife and two young sons will be joining him at the VSB's annual banquet where he will be sworn in by The Honorable Burke F. McCahill, of the Loudoun County Circuit Court.
+Jon’s wife and two young sons will be joining him at the VSB’s annual banquet where he will be sworn, of the Loudoun County Circuit Court.